seanpm2001/Bliss_Browser_OSMode/README.md

 ***

+## Challenges

+### Mobile variants

+On 2023, Tuesday, February 7th, I began to deal with a new problem in the design of the browser: I have designed it for desktops, and I never considered making a mobile variant.
+I am trying to figure out how the browser will have to be changed to get it to run on mobile operating systems.
+It is also an interesting idea to have a netPDA/netPhone, opposed to a NetBook.

+### iOS/iPadOS engine problem

+Due to Apple Incs rule on using third party engines in iOS/iPadOS, the iOS/iPadOS versions of the browser will be severely limited, as the project will be forced to use WebKit for these variants, opposed to other engines.
+Maybe a rooted variant can support other engines?

+***

+## OS ports

+OSMode repositories aren't just for turning the browser into a net operating system, they also contain fine-tuned tools and libraries required to port the browser to different operating systems.
+The tuned tools will work alongside the Bliss Browser core.
+The core will interpret the changes for each operating system and its port.

+***

 ## Variants

 > **Note** Links marked with the :octocat: Emoji are indicators that the links are to GitHub-based repositories.